Chancel Mbemba

 Mbemba began his professional career Anderlecht, where he won the Belgian Pro League in his debut season of 2013–14.
 A year later, he moved to Newcastle United, where he played in the Premier League and won the Championship in 2017.
 In four years at Porto, he won the Primeira Liga and Taça de Portugal double in 2020 and 2022.

-A full international for DR Congo since 2012, Mbemba has earned over 60 caps and represented the country at four Africa Cup of Nations tournaments, coming third in 2015.
+A full international for DR Congo since 2012, Mbemba is the national team’s most capped player and represented the country at five Africa Cup of Nations tournaments, finishing third in 2015.

 Early life

 Mbemba grew up in Kinshasa in a family of nine children.
 His mother, Antoinette, is a former basketball player who represented DR Congo.

 A 2013 report by CNN found that documents support four different dates of birth for Mbemba from 1988 to 1994, with the player saying himself that he was born in 1990; an anonymous member of the Congolese Association Football Federation said that his date of birth was changed to 1991 so that he would be eligible for the 2012 Olympics where players must be under 23.
 Upon signing for Newcastle, he said that he was born in 1994 and that there was forensic proof.